Danish Hygge Holiday: See the Best of Copenhagen in 5 Days

 Royal Danish Opera

-Take a breather before getting dolled up to see the Royal Danish Opera.
-Founded in 1748, they’ve been a significant player in the development of opera as an art form in Scandinavia and perform both classical works by composers like Mozart and Verdi and contemporary creations.
-The newly re-designed waterfront building is an iconic part of Copenhagen's skyline with a largely glass exterior.
+Founded in 1748, the Royal Danish Opera (official site) has been a significant player in the development of opera as an art form in Scandinavia and performs both classical works by composers like Mozart and Verdi and contemporary creations.
+The newly re-designed waterfront building housing this production company is an iconic part of Copenhagen's skyline with a largely glass exterior.

-Upon entering the foyer, a few different bar areas sell a selection of food and beverages.
-If you happen to be handed a glass bottle, you’ll also receive a plastic cup because—as I was quickly informed by a lady sitting next to me—glass is not allowed inside the auditorium.
+• Upon entering the foyer, bar areas sell a selection of food and beverages.
+If handed a glass bottle you’ll also receive a plastic cup because—as I was quickly informed by a lady sitting next to me—glass is not allowed inside the auditorium.

 Pro Tip:

-The seat numbering system in the auditorium is quite confusing and led me to crawl over already seated patrons.
-The left half of the parket, or floor seating, begins with the highest odd number, and the right half begins with the highest even number.
-For example, the left side could start from seat 37, then next is seat 35, etc.—enter your row from the side that corresponds to your seat number parity.
+The auditorium numbering is quite confusing; the left half of the parket, or floor seating, begins with the highest odd number, and the right begins with the highest even number.
+Enter from the side corresponding to your seat number parity.

 Day 5